jeremyyew/ync-capstone/Capstone.md

     - Therefore, we should build a tool that automates the 'reminding'.
 2. Bad style reflects disorganized thoughts, and sometimes lack of understanding.
     > Example.
-3. Bad style make proofs harder to read and therefore also harder to complete.
+3. Bad style make proofs harder to read and also harder to complete.
     > Example.
 4. Neglecting to reinforce good habits allows bad habits to develop.
    > Section on building skills via muscle memory.
 Analogy of cooking: basic techniques + mis en place.